superbasicxyz/fullstackdfw.com/src/events/building-airtabler.md

 ---

 James Pierce is a full stack developer at [superbasic.xyz](https://www.superbasic.xyz/) where he builds web software that people love to use.
 Previously, he was a software engineer at Real Geeks.
 He has worked on projects for clients like Dr Pepper, Shiner and Schwab, but he cut his teeth on Doom mods and Geocities fan pages.
+You can follow him at [@_jameswpierce](https://twitter.com/_jameswpierce).